DuroCodes/shopkeepers-search/readme.md

 # Shopkeepers Search

-> This is my first Minecraft plugin, so it's probably poorly written, but it works
+> This is my first Minecraft plugin, so it's probably poorly written, but it works :fire:

 ## Usage